BhargavMaddikera-BM/data_ingestion/README.md

 d) **Others:**

-1) No particular repository is considered for now w.r.t fetching events.
+1) No particular/specific repository is considered for now w.r.t fetching events.

 2) https://api.github.com/events?per_page= is invoked that fetches events from all repositories.